Erberum/filler-algo/README.md

 ## Overview & Performance

-Minimax search is used to find the optimal solution.
+Full-depth minimax search (~30 turns, ~1e+7 states after pruning) is used to find mathematically perfect solution.

-Full-depth search (~30 turns, ~1e+7 states after pruning) runs in 1 second on M1 Pro using the following
+Runs in ~1 second on M1 Pro using the following optimizations:
-optimizations:

 - Alpha-Beta Pruning with move-ordering heuristics
 - Pruning of mathematically irrelevant branches